There’s hardly a Southeast Asia travel plan that’ll polarize travellers more than spending 10 days in Bali.

 Feel the sands of Jimbaran Beach under your feet

-All of the images of Bali’s beach scene race to the fore as you walk along the beautiful white sand stretch of Jimbaran Beach.
-Even with Jimbaran’s ever increasing popularity, its beach is still quiet by Bali standards.
+All of the images of Bali’s oceanside charms race to the fore as you walk along the beautiful white sand stretch of Jimbaran Beach.
+Even with the town’s ever-increasing popularity, its beach is still quiet by Bali standards.
 Certainly a far cry from the throng of beach bums further north.

 Like Seminyak, Jimbaran Beach is famed for watching the sun dip below the Indian Ocean.
-Jimbaran Beach is also one of the better places to swim in the area, featuring calmer waters more suited towards casual paddling than hitting the big waves.
+It’s also one of the better places to swim in the area, featuring calmer waters more suited towards casual paddling than hitting the big waves.

 If you have a few hours to spare, no site near Jimbaran impacts quite like Uluwatu Temple.
-One of Bali’s most important spiritual sites, Uluwatu Temple keeps watch over Bali from a 70-metre-high vantage point above the sea.
+One of Bali’s most important spiritual sites, Uluwatu Temple watches over Bali from a 70-metre-high vantage point above the sea.

-Although there are more interesting temples elsewhere in Bali, the setting of Uluwatu Temple is hard to beat.
-Time your visit with the sunset to take in views at their most arresting.
+Although there are more interesting temples in Bali, the setting of Uluwatu Temple is hard to beat.
+Timing your visit with sundown to take in views at their most arresting is a must.

 The spectacular cliffside Tegal Wangi Beach is a welcome change from the busy beachside promenades of south Bali.
 Along the southern fringes of Jimbaran Bay, precipitous cliffs spring from the turquoise waters forming a stunning scene that stands out even in ever picturesque Bali.

-Tengal Wangi Beach is a favourite retreat for Balinese couples.
+Tengal Wangi Beach is a favourite retreat for local couples.
 Don’t be surprised if you catch photographers at work capturing engagement or wedding photos!

-- Balquisse Heritage Hotel: A truly unique 4-star hotel featuring a smattering of vintage style.
+- Balquisse Heritage Hotel: A truly unique 3.5-star hotel featuring a smattering of vintage styles.
 Two outdoor pools and an on-site international restaurant provide plenty of reason to stick around.

 From North Bali, it’s a bit of a trek to Jimbaran.
 You’ll likely need to catch the daily Perama shuttle to Kuta departing at 09:00 from the Perama Hotel (IDR 125,000).
 From Kuta, it’s about a 15- to 20-minute taxi ride to Kuta.

 - Have some more time?
-Extend your stay in each destination for a more relaxing vacation.
+Extend your stay at each stop for a more relaxing vacation.
 Add in Candidasa or Sanur for extra seaside pleasures or explore Bali’s more adventurous quarter around Gunung Batur.

-- Looking for some more adventure?
-Instead of Lovina, consider visiting Amed or Padang Bai on the east coast of Bali for some snorkeling and scuba diving.
-Or grab your best hiking shoes and set your sights to climb Gunung Batur, one of Bali’s two active volcanoes.
+- Looking for some more adventure while exploring Bali in 10 days?
+Instead of Lovina, consider visiting Amed or Padang Bai on the east coast for some snorkeling and scuba diving.
+Or grab your hiking shoes and set your sights to climb Gunung Batur, one of Bali’s two active volcanoes.

 - Java: Grab a flight to Jakarta or Yogyakarta and launch a trip across Indonesia’s most populous island.

-- Lombok: Hop on the 20-minute flight from Bali to Lombok, an Indonesia island whose beauty has yet to over-inflate its reputation among travellers.
+- Lombok: Hop on the 20-minute flight to Lombok, an Indonesian island whose beauty has yet to over-inflate its reputation among travellers.

 - Malaysia: Set your sites on the Asian cosmopolitan comforts of Kuala Lumpur to launch a classic Malaysia itinerary.
 For a tad more adventure, explore Sabah and Sarawak on the untamed island of Borneo.